SabeehR/SabeehR.github.io/index.md

+# Hello World!

 # Sabeehur Rahman's Portfolio

-I am a computer science major at CSUF and I plan on graduating in 2029.
+This is my home page!
+My name is Sabeehur Rahman and I am a student [Cal State Fullerton](http://www.fullerton.edu/) and my major is computer science and I plan on graduating in 2029.

+## Computer Science Projects

+My Github page is http://github.com/SabeehR.

 ## Favorite CPSC 120L Labs